siyuan-note/plugin-sample-vite-svelte/README.md

 4. Run the `pnpm run make-link` command to create a symbolic link (Windows developers, please refer to the "make-link on Windows" section below).
 5. Execute `pnpm run dev` for real-time compilation.
 6. Open the marketplace in SiYuan and enable the plugin in the download tab.

+> [!TIP]
+> You can also use our maintained [siyuan-plugin-cli](https://www.npmjs.com/package/siyuan-plugin-cli) command-line tool to directly build plugins in your local terminal.
+>
+> Additionally, for the `make-link` related commands mentioned in this plugin, all future updates will be made in [siyuan-plugin-cli](https://www.npmjs.com/package/siyuan-plugin-cli).
+>
+> The built-in `make-link` scripts may also be removed in a future version, in favor of using the `siyuan-plugin-cli` tool, aiming to simplify the workload of maintaining multiple plugin templates.

 ### Setting the Target Directory for the make-link Command